thoughtbot/superglue/docs/form-props.md

 ```

 ## Checkbox helper
-[check_box] has the same arguments its Rails counterpart.
+[check_box] has the same arguments as its Rails counterpart.

 The original Rails `check_box` helper renders an unchecked value in a
 hidden input.
 While `form_props` doesn't generate the tags, the